While I still don’t post any net worth updates

 There are many reasons why basic net worth calculations are valuable.

-1. It can provide a financial yardstick to understand where you’re at.
+1. It can provide a financial snapshot in time to understand where you’re at.
 Quick net worth calculations (assets – liabilities = net worth) are fine before you starting your investing journey to determine if you should be investing at all.

 2. It is interesting to track.

-3. Tracking net worth can be some motivation (to help you work towards your goals).
+3. Tracking net worth can be some form of motivation if you need it (to help you work towards your goals).

-There are valid reasons to do it but I don’t obsess over it.
+There are valid reasons to track net worth but I don’t obsess over it.
+I barely track it.

 Because there are many factors out of my control don’t obsess over your net worth calculation.

 Focus instead on what you can control.
 Focus on your savings rate.
 Focus on gaining more confidence about investing.
-Focus on developing a good financial plan and staying the course with your debt-destruction plan over time.
+Focus on developing a good financial plan and staying the course with your plan.

 Do those very simple things well and I will almost guarantee your net worth will look after itself.